nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <panel type="seamless" header="**Q2:** Will we be penalized for feature flaws not fixed during the feature freeze?" minimal>

 **A:** Product design is hard, and achieving a very good design takes experience, skill, and multiple iterative refinements.
 Hence, having some feature flaws as this stage is natural.
-Hence, feature flaws will not be penalized In the following cases:
+Accordingly, feature flaws will not be penalized In the following cases:

 * If the feature flaw will be fixed by an item you listed in the _Planned enhancements_ DG section (as mentioned above).
 * After the feature flaw is reported during the PE, you successfully argued it as 'not in scope' (i.e., fixing that flaw is of lower priority than the work done already, and hence it is justifiable to be postponed to a future version).
 Reporters of such bugs will earn partial credit.